Reconceptualizing Consciousness for Neuropsychiatric Conditions

 RESEARCH EXPERIENCE

-- Currently writing my dissertation work involving the current challenges faced in measuring consciousness in Alzheimer’s disease (AD); implementing a multidimensional framework of a global state of consciousness of AD, including content, cognition, function, sense of time, and sense of self.**
+· Dissertation research focuses on challenges in measuring consciousness in Alzheimer’s disease (AD), proposing a multidimensional framework that incorporates content, cognition, function, sense of time, and sense of self.
+(First-author, in progress)

-- Conducted a study measuring how the felt emotional intensity varies across English and French bilinguals in Ottawa and Montreal using short-written scenarios.
+· Conducted a bilingual study on how felt emotional intensity varies across English- and French-speaking participants using scenario-based methods in Ottawa and Montreal.

 PUBLICATIONS/IN REVIEW

 Aziz, S., Penheiro, R., Morrison, C., Zhukovsky, P., Anderson, J.A.E.
 (2025).
 Longitudinal Surface-Based Morphometry Changes in the Hippocampus in Dementia.
 [Manuscript submitted for publication].
-Neurobiology of Aging.
+NeuroImage.

 CONFERENCES

 Aziz, S., Law, A., Keillor, J., Ryzhard, E. (2025, November).
-[Conference Paper].
-Blink Dynamics and Blink-Related Oscillations in EEG as a marker of Cognition** To be submitted to the International Neural Engineering Conference in San Diego, California, USA.
+[Poster].
+Investigating blink-related oscillations during whole-body vibration: a pilot EEG study Accepted poster to be presented to the International Society for Neuroscience in San Diego, California, USA.

 Aziz, S. (2025, July).
-Dimensions of Consciousness in Alzheimer's Disease [Poster Abstract].
+Dimensions of Consciousness in Alzheimer's Disease [Poster].
 2025 Alzheimer’s Association International Conference, Toronto, ON, Canada.

 Aziz, S., Penheiro, R., Morrison, C., Zhukovsky, P., Anderson, J.A.E.
 (2025, July).
-Longitudinal Surface-Based Morphometry Changes in the Hippocampus in Dementia [Poster Abstract].
+Longitudinal Surface-Based Morphometry Changes in the Hippocampus in Dementia [Poster].
 2025 Alzheimer’s Association International Conference, Toronto, ON, Canada.

 Aziz, S. (2025, April).
 Dimensions of Consciousness in Alzheimer's Disease [Poster Abstract].
 2025 Carleton Cognitive Science Spring Conference, Ottawa, ON, Canada.